 3. Get the Southwest Airlines Rapid Rewards Visa credit card for bonus point offers.

-Listen, spending even $10,000 on flights every year to get the companion pass isn’t sustainable (or even worth it).
-But if you’re heart-set on getting the companion pass, the way to avoid a massive airfare spend is to get one of the four Southwest credit cards.
+Listen, spending even $11,000 on flights every year to get the Southwest Companion Pass isn’t sustainable (or even worth it).
+But if you have your heart set on getting the Companion Pass, the way to avoid a massive airfare spend is to get one of the four Southwest credit cards.

-There is always a bonus point promotion going on for the Rapid Rewards credit card — the amount of points varies between years, though.
-We’ve seen a 50,000 points reward for spending $2,000 in the first 3 months of having the card, and an additional 50,000 points after you spend $12,000 in the first year.
+There’s always a bonus point promotion going on for the Rapid Rewards credit card — the amount of points varies between years, though.
+We’ve seen a 50,000 points reward for spending $2,000 in the first three months of having the card and an additional 50,000 points after you spend $12,000 in the first year.
 That’s a whopping 100,000 points worth between $12,000 and $24,000 that you get for free.

 Here are some more ways the credit card makes earning points easier:

-- You’ll get an extra 2-3 points per $1 spent on Southwest flights.
-(For example, the standard 6 points per $1 spent on Wanna Get Away flights gets upgraded to 8 or 9 points per $1.)
+- You’ll get an extra two to three points per $1 spent on Southwest flights.
+(For example, the standard six points per $1 spent on Wanna Get Away flights gets upgraded to eight or nine points per $1.)

-- Get 2 – 3 points per $1 spent on Rapid Rewards hotel and car rental partners, and 1 point per $1 spent on anything else.
+- Get two points per $1 spent on Rapid Rewards hotel and car rental partners and one point per $1 spent on anything else.

 - You’ll also get 3,000 – 7,500 points every year on your cardmember anniversary.

-- When you successfully refer friends to open a card, you’ll get 20,000 points per person, up to 5 times a year.
+- When you successfully refer friends to open a card, you’ll get 20,000 points per person, up to five times a year.

 Whether you pay with cash or your Southwest Rapid Rewards points, you can use the pass to get an additional ticket for your lucky chosen one — for free.

-5. You can change your designated companion up to 3 times per year.
+5. You can change your designated companion up to three times per year.

 You can’t just bring whichever friend you want, whenever.
 You’ll have to designate your companion on your Southwest Airlines account, and you can only have one companion at a time.

-You can, however, swap out your companion up to 3 times per calendar year.
+You can, however, swap out your companion up to three times per calendar year.

-6. Keep an eye out for Southwest companion pass promotions.
+6. Keep an eye out for free Companion Pass promotions.

-A great example is how Southwest announces their weekly fares on Tuesdays at 3 p.m. — and that’s when you should look for the cheapest tickets!
-All you need to do is sign up for their Click ‘N Save emails.
+A great example of a hack is how Southwest announces their weekly fares on Tuesdays at 3 p.m. — and that’s exactly when you should look for the cheapest tickets.
+All you need to do is sign up for their emails.